gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceTemplateProperty.md

 -**Archived** templates are available to consume previously protected content but are not displayed to users.

---**Published** templates are available to users to protect content.
+-**Published** templates are available to users to protect content.

 ```yaml
 Type: SwitchParameter